 From Magento to Magento: What You Should Know about Migrating from 1 to 2

-The decision to move from Magento 1 to Magento 2 is not one that can be taken overnight.
+The decision to move from Magento 1 to Magento 2 cannot be taken overnight.
 It needs careful planning and execution.
-However, as Magento has decided to discontinue support for its Magento 1 platform from June 2020 onwards, e-commerce business owners have no choice but to make the move.
+However, as Magento has decided to discontinue support for its Magento 1 platform from June 2020 onwards, e-commerce business owners have no choice but to make a move.
 Whether it is about Magento extensions, themes, importing data and media, or hiring a Magento Partner, this post touches upon all crucial aspects while also presenting the benefits of the migration.

-Magento powers over 1.2% of the internet.
-This accounts for more than 12% of all e-commerce sites.
 Magento, Inc.’s decision of discontinuing support completely for the Magento 1 platform from 2020 onwards has created quite a stir in the e-commerce world.
-It, therefore, makes sense for e-retailers to migrate to Magento 2 without further ado and ensure that their website continues to be up and running with better performance, including faster page loading speed.
+It makes sense for e-retailers to migrate to Magento 2 without further ado.
+Retailers have to ensure that their website continues to be up and running with better performance, including faster page loading speed.

 This post will help you understand the factors that go into the Magento migration process.

 Setting a budget for the migration will set the ball rolling for this project and help you forecast the ROI for it.
 It is necessary to budget rationally and think of the migration as an investment for your business’s better future.
 The exact cost of the migration will depend on your e-commerce website’s unique requirements.